Development and large-scale benchmarks of a protein--ligand absolute binding free energy toolkit: Benchmarks

 Following large-scale benchmarking, we extended our evaluation to a more challenging case study: the KRAS(G12D) ligand dataset.
 KRAS is one of the most frequently mutated oncogenes in human cancers and acts as a key molecular switch for cell proliferation and survival.
 Designing effective inhibitors for the KRAS(G12D) mutant has historically been challenging, in part because of the shallow binding pocket and strong affinity for native GTP/GDP substrates.
 MRTX1133~\cite{wangDiscoveryMRTX11332022} is a well-known KRAS(G12D) inhibitor with extremely high binding affinity: it reaches the lower limit of detection (\SI{2}{\nano\Molar}) in IC\textsubscript{50} assays and exhibits a surface plasmon resonance (SPR) $k_D$ of $\sim\,\SI{0.2}{\pico\Molar}$~\cite{hallin2022anti}.
 By analyzing the protein--ligand interactions in the KRAS(G12D)-MRTX1133 cocrystal structure (PDB ID: 7RPZ), we observe that maximal affinity corresponds to a dicationic protonation state, where each protonated amine anchors to the binding site through key interactions with acidic residues Asp12 and Glu62.

 For a thorough evaluation on KRAS(G12D), we selected a 10-ligand benchmark subset from the large Uni-FEP benchmark dataset~\cite{zouBreakingBarriersFEP2025}, which includes MRTX1133.
 In this subset, ligand SMILES strings, experimental affinities, and the protein structure of the target are provided in the benchmark dataset.
 Protein residue protonation states were assigned at $\mathrm{pH}=7.4$ using PROPKA 3 (v3.5)~\cite{olssonPROPKA3ConsistentTreatment2011,sondergaardImprovedTreatmentLigands2011} in the presence of a bound GDP cofactor, a chelated Mg$^{2+}$ ion, and the reference ligand provided in the Uni-FEP dataset.
 Ligand poses and protonation states were manually curated to maintain consistency with the reference binding mode of MRTX1133 in its cocrystal structure, from which a congeneric series of ten ligands was curated for benchmarking (Fig.~\ref{fig:kras_ligands}).
 This target together with the ligand series serves as a stress test for the Felis-ABFE protocol due to (i) the high sampling demands of the dynamic shallow pocket near switch-II and (ii) the complex charged environment near the binding pocket, including the highly charged GTP/GDP cofactor, divalent Mg$^{2+}$ ion, and (potentially) dicationic ligands.
 Based on prior force-field comparisons, we used ByteFF25-AM1-BCC for ligands and cofactors together with AMBER ff14SB for the protein and followed the same protocol as the large-scale benchmark.
+For ligands with curated variants, we took the lower predicted $\Delta G$ across variants as the ligand prediction and compared it directly to experiment without additional variant-level corrections, following the same practice adopted by the recent ToxBench synthetic dataset~\cite{liuToxBenchBindingAffinity2025}.